vexx32/PSKoans/docs/Measure-Karma.md

 ```

 ### -Contemplate
-Opens your local koan folder.
+Opens your local koans library.
-If you'd like PSKoans to use VS Code Insiders, set $env:PSKoans_EditorPreference
-equal to "code-insiders".
+If VS Code is installed, it will start VS Code in the folder.
+Otherwise, the folder is simply opened in a file explorer.

+If you have VS Code Insiders installed, you can set `$env:PSKoans_EditorPreference = "code-insiders"` to indicate VS Code Insiders should be opened instead.

 ```yaml
 Type: SwitchParameter